pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

 - Must Have

-   - Must be able to use the API on different versions of Python
+   - Must be able to use the API on Project Python Versions.

 ## System/Domain

 - Must Have

-  - The code should be transferable between different versions of Python as long as it is greater than 3 and less than 3.7, due to Google Firebase only working with versions less than 3.7 and on any operating system
+  - The code should be transferable between Project Python Versions, due to Google Firebase only working with versions less than 3.7 and on any operating system supported by such versions of Python.
   - Functions and classes should be commented
     - Description of all parameters
     - Description of the purpose of the function/class